incharaks19/ex08/README.md

-WIP on  a decided stuff..
+WIP on a decided stuff.